jeonghojo00/DogsAndCats/README.md

-# DogsAndCats
+# Image Classification

-Objective: Improve performance of Dogs and Cats classification
+Objective: Improve performance of image classifications

+Datasets: CIFAR10, MNIST, Dogs and Cats

 Compared performances of Custom CNN, Resnet50, and Resnet50 with Transfer Learning